itskshitija/HR-Data-Analysis/README.md

 - Improve salary equity across departments.
 - Enhance employee satisfaction by addressing department-specific issues.
 - Promote data-driven strategies for talent acquisition and retention.

----

-### **Explore the Dashboard**
-For a detailed walkthrough of the HR Data Analytics Dashboard, you can visit the repository files and documentation.

----

-Feel free to reach out for collaboration or queries related to this project!

 # Connect🤝
 - 📩 <b>Email:</b> kshitijachilbule5@gmail.com